-These practices have become a way of expressing cultural capital as knowledge and difference, particularly in the adoption of specific foods that have become synonymous with the middle classes in the UK, such as quinoa (a staple of Peru) and chia seeds (a native plant of central and southern Mexico) of are examples of this (What Britain Bought in 2015).
-Thus, Kathleen LeBesco and Peter Naccarato (2018) observe that "the evolution of food [is] ... a growing source of cultural capital" (LeBesco and Naccarato, 2018: 4).
-Raka Shome (2014) also notes the way in which upper-class white women have taken up practices of Asian origin, such as yoga and spiritual therapies, exemplifying the project of whiteness to "sustain[s] and reinvent[s] itself" (Shome, 2014: 44), that ultimately conveys white femininity as an impenetrable visual authority in popular culture.
+These practices have become a way of expressing cultural capital as knowledge and difference, particularly in the adoption of specific foods that have become synonymous with the middle classes in the UK, such as guinoa (a staple of Peru) and chia seeds (a native plant of central and southern Mexico) are examples of this (What Britain Buys, 2016).
+Thus, LeBesco and Naccarato (2018, p.
+4) observe that "the evolution of food [is] ... a growing source of cultural capital.
+Shome (2014, p.
+44) also notes the way in which upper-class white women have taken up practices of Asian origin, such as yoga and spiritual therapies, exemplifying the project of whiteness to "sustain[s] and reinvent[s] itself," that ultimately conveys white femininity as an impenetrable visual authority in popular culture.

-A survey of clean eating websites, magazines and displays in book shops, demonstrates that clean eating is promoted by established norms of white femininity; flawless skin, long, glossy hair and slim physiques.
-These white women carry the discourse of "the life project of whiteness" (Shome, 2014: 199) and as noted by Kanai (2019) and Duffy and Hund (2015) the bloggers they interviewed were overwhelmingly white and had existing social and economic capital that they could draw on.
+A survey of clean eating websites, magazines, and displays in book shops, demonstrates that clean eating is promoted by established norms of white femininity; flawless skin, long, glossy hair, and slim physiques.
+These white women carry the discourse of "the life project of whiteness" (Shome, 2014, p.
+199) and as noted by Kanai (2019) and Duffy and Hund (2015) the bloggers they interviewed were overwhelmingly white and had existing social and economic capital that they could draw on.
 This scholarship draws attention to the whiteness of the prominent bloggers (GIF-based visual blogs and fashion blogs), yet an analysis of whiteness as articulating power is not included in their discussions and is one of the central aims of this discussion.

-In Beverley Skeggs' (2004) analysis of racialised positions, specifically in the designation of black working-class masculinities as 'cool', Skeggs (2004) concludes that this is a desirable position, but one that has little exchange value.
+In Skeggs' (2004) analysis of racialized positions, specifically in the designation of black working-class masculinities as "cool," Skeggs (2004) concludes that this is a desirable position, but one that has little exchange value.
 In the example to which she refers, blackness is desirable and dangerous.
-Making blackness an essentialised position that is almost immovable.
-I would like to draw on this discussion to consider the way in which the dominant system of exchange allows for the expansion for specific subjects; upper-class white women and their endeavours in the making of class through a careful curation of aesthetics in their self-branding and techniques of femininity that are twinned with knowledge production as a way of reproducing narratives about whiteness as superior in hierarchies of beauty and social worth.
+Making blackness an essentialized position that is almost immovable.
+I would like to draw on this discussion to consider the way in which the dominant system of exchange allows for the expansion for specific subjects; upper-class white women and their endeavors in the making of class through a careful curation of esthetics in their self-branding and techniques of femininity that are twinned with knowledge production as a way of reproducing narratives about whiteness as superior in hierarchies of beauty and social worth.

-In critiquing Anthony Giddens and Ulrich Beck's conceptualisation of the reflexive individual and individualization, where "individuals reflexively construct their biographies and identities" (Skeggs, 2004: 52), Skeggs (2004) draws on Mike Savage et al.'s (1992) research to conclude that the reflexive and enterprising identity is based on middle-class experiences and their assumed available resources.
-Savage et al. (1992) identified the pursuit of cultural practices that the middle classes have been able to utilise and transform themselves through lifestyle, health and dietary choices.
-This has occurred at the very moment of neoliberalism's individualization and its demands for the management of the self, and also chimes with the "individualism of Thatcherism" (Skeggs, 2004: 57) to become entrepreneurs.
+In critiquing Anthony Giddens and Ulrich Beck's conceptualization of the reflexive individual and individualization, where "individuals reflexively construct their biographies and identities" (Skeggs, 2004, p.
+52), Skeggs (2004) draws on Savage et al.'s (2015) research to conclude that the reflexive and enterprising identity is based on middleclass experiences and their assumed available resources.
+Savage et al. (2015) identified the pursuit of cultural practices that the middle classes have been able to utilize and transform themselves through lifestyle, health, and dietary choices.
+This has occurred at the very moment of neoliberalism's individualization and its demands for the management of the self, and also chimes with the "individualism of Thatcherism" (Skeggs, 2004, p.
+57) to become entrepreneurs.